ariawisp/kotlin/docs/wasm/README.md

    - Assert on Wasmtime process output (for example logging the random value) rather than relying on manual inspection.

-2. Delete the legacy `wit/e2e-harness-jvm/src/test/wit/root.wit` scaffolding once the harness no longer depends on it for fallback coverage.
+2. Ensure the harness relies solely on the synced upstream schemas.

 3. Land CI/documentation updates that highlight the upstream schema download task and fail fast on drift (hash check or version bump checklist).